(A unit of measurement of an area of land)

 The status of a property for sale, when the vendor has verbally accepted an offer from a buyer and the buyer has paid a deposit, but contracts have not yet been exchanged.

 Section 50 relief acts in a similar manner to section 23 above, but specifically relates to expenditure on qualifying student accommodation.
-As with section 23 relief above, qualifying expenditure had to take place before 31 July 2006.

-In purchasing a new home this is a list of any defects or items that require finishing that is prepared by a purchaser's surveyor in advance of closing.
+When purchasing a new home this is a list of any defects or items that require finishing that is prepared by a purchaser's surveyor in advance of closing.

-Society of Chartered Surveyors Ireland
+Society of Chartered Surveyors Ireland (S.C.S.I.)

 The Society of Chartered Surveyors Ireland is the leading professional body for construction, land and property professionals in Ireland.